Highly Available Kubernetes Cluster using kubeadm

 kubectl delete node <node name>

-If you wish to start over, run kubeadm init
+If you wish to start over, run kubeadm init or kubeadm join with the

 appropriate arguments.